lamr18/aSi-data/README.md

 ## Selected structures
 We analyze four structural models (denoted **I** through **IV**) of 1,000 atoms of increasing paracrystallinity, which corresponds to the indices `2512`, `2545`, `2561` and `2568` of the dataframe, respectively.

-We also compare prototypical structures from each category: the indices are `2491` for CRN, `2576` for Paracrystalline and `2604` for Polycrystalline.
+We also compare prototypical structures from each category: thse indices are `2491` for CRN, `2576` for Paracrystalline and `2604` for Polycrystalline.

 ## Large-scale structures
 We also provide larger structural models of 100,000 atoms, namely a paracrystalline and a polycrystalline structure generated with quench rates of $10^{11}$ and $10^{10}$ K/s respectively.